pdavidboll/SPUR/README.md

 # `spur`: A Stata Package around Spatial Unit Roots

 This package implements methods for diagnosing and correcting spatial unit roots developed by Müller and Watson (2024).
+A practical guide to these methods and the Stata implementation can be found in [Becker, Boll and Voth (2025) ??????]().

 **When using this code, please cite [Becker, Boll and Voth (2025) ??????]().**